tjohnston-softdev/worklink-database/readme.md

 ## Disclaimer

 This database design is licensed under [MIT](https://opensource.org/licenses/MIT).
 You may use this as a basis both personal and commercial projects as long as attribution is given and the license remains intact.
 Although I will actively support this repository, I do not claim responsibility for if and how you use this alongside the [original prototype server](https://github.com/tjohnston-softdev/worklink-api-orig).
 Refer to that repository for more details.
-The 3rd-party test data used are property of their respective owners.
+The 3rd-party test data used in this version of the database is property of their respective owners.
 Care has been taken to reference them appropriately and are not covered by this project's license.